jflex-de/jflex/tex/lex-specs.md

 -   `%implements "interface 1"[, "interface 2", ..]`

-    Makes the generated class implement the specified interfaces.
+    Makes the generated lexer class implement the specified interfaces.
 If more than one `%implements` directive is present, all specified interfaces will be implemented.